avogel-mac/Patch-Helper/README.md

 ## Preparing
 Download the latest Version of the Script.

+Enable Patch Management in Jamf Pro.
+This will subsequently serve for:

+_1. A graphical representation in Jamf Pro_

+_2. Creating dynamic groups for the policies_

+For a step-by-step guide, please refer to the Wiki.

+## Configuration

+For the configuration of the policy, please refer to the following guide.

 ## It's not working!
 Sorry about that.
 If you're willing and able to help test, please report.